EXCLUSIVE-EBRD backs 3 bln euro plan to wean North Macedonia off coal power

 The United Nations in 2018 named North Macedonia's capital, Skopje, the most polluted in Europe, and the country has worked for years to quit coal.
 But in 2021, it reopened the dormant coal-fired REK Oslomej power plant to cut electricity imports.
 Both of its coal-fired plants are ageing, outdated and run on lignite, the most polluting type of coal.

-A spokesperson for the World Bank's Climate Investment Funds (CIF) confirmed that North Macedonia was in the running for up to $85 million in concessional finance from it, and said the investment plan, including the specific amount of money, would go to the CIF governing body for approval early next year.
+A spokesperson for multilateral investor the Climate Investment Funds (CIF) confirmed that North Macedonia was in the running for up to $85 million in concessional finance from it, and said the investment plan, including the specific amount of money, would go to the CIF governing body for approval early next year.

 Renaud-Basso said that alongside around 300 million-400 million euros of concessional financing, funding would come from multilateral lenders like the International Finance Corporation (IFC) and the private sector.